harperreed/harper.blog/content/post/2003-11-11-tivo_is_mine!!!!!!.md

 ---
-date: 2003-11-11T08:59:31Z
+date: 2003-11-11 08:59:31+00:00
 excerpt: "i have defeated it. but while I was putting it back to gether.
-I broke it.
+I broke it.\
-  I think it is due to an improper shutdown.
-I need to serial into it and restart it or something.\nstupid tivo. maybe it deleted my hack dir.. \nhehestupid tivo"
+  \ I think it is due to an improper shutdown.
+I need to serial into it and restart\
+  \ it or something.\nstupid tivo. maybe it deleted my hack dir.. \nhehestupid tivo"
+summary: i tried to fix my tivo but messed it up instead. now i think i need to restart it or something, but it might've deleted my hack dir. ugh.
+tags:
+- tivo
+- techfails
+- hacking
+- impropershutdown
+- troubleshooting
 title: tivo is mine!!!!!!
 wordpress_id: 673
 wordpress_url: http://new.nata2.org/?p=673